FEDERAL DOMESTIC

 E. Definitions:

-identification approved by APHIS and issued by an inspector or person operating
+other means of identification approved by APHIS and issued by an inspector or

-under a compliance agreement when he or she finds that, because of certain
+person operating under a compliance agreement when he or she finds that, because

-conditions, a regulated article can be moved safely from a quarantine area.
+of certain conditions, a regulated article can be moved safely from a

 Compliance agreement: A written agreement